10 Must See Korean Movies

 “Jong-du, a young man just out of prison for manslaughter, is a social misfit: fidgety, snuffling, laughing inappropriately, without a super ego.
 When released, he calls on the family of the victim; they send him away, but not before he has seen Gong-ju, a young woman disabled severely by cerebral palsy.
 Both are abused by their families, and both are used by them as well.
 Although their relationship begins with Jong-du’s criminal behavior, a friendship develops.
 They talk of favorite things; he washes her hair; they go out; in late night phone calls, he helps her past her fears of the dark.
 Is there a place in the world for these two inarticulate people?”

 Oasis is the story of a young man confined by his mind, and a young woman confined by her body.
 They come together and create a relationship because of their handicaps as in spite of them.
 When I first saw this movie, I was left with an uneasy feeling because it was nothing like I’ve ever seen before.
 This movie certainly doesn’t pull any punches, and for that I’m very thankful.
 This is a masterpiece, and I mean this in the classic sense of the word.
-I honestly can’t think of any other love story, which focuses on two unattractive (this is the most politically-correct word I can possibly use) young adults which both live with horrible afflictions (one being much worse than the other, of course) and are mistreated by everyone except each other… Heartbreaking, eye-opening and utterly compelling.
-Cinema at It’s best.
+I honestly can’t think of any other love story, which focuses on two unattractive (this is the most politically-correct word I can possibly use) young adults which both live with horrible afflictions (one being much worse than the other, of course) and are mistreated by everyone except each other… Heartbreaking, eye-opening, and utterly compelling.

 2. JSA (Joint Security Area)